MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 Warehouse items from the original region remain unavailable to customers.
 To recover warehouses, use the following two steps.

-1. Create a new interim lakehouse in workspace C2.W2 to copy data to from the original warehouse.
+1. Create a new interim lakehouse in workspace C2.W2 for the data you'll copy over from the original warehouse.

-1. Populate the warehouse's delta tables by leveraging Warehouse Object Explorer and 3rd party naming conventions in the T-SQL area.
+1. Populate the warehouse's Delta tables by leveraging the warehouse Explorer and the T-SQL capabilities (see [Tables in data warehousing in Microsoft Fabric](../data-warehouse/tables.md)).

 > [!NOTE]
-> It's recommended that you keep your Warehouse code (schema, table, view, stored procedure, function definitions, and security codes) versioned and saved in a safe location such as Git or an external repository according to your development practices.
+> It's recommended that you keep your Warehouse code (schema, table, view, stored procedure, function definitions, and security codes) versioned and saved in a safe location (such as Git) according to your development practices.

 #### Data ingestion via Lakehouse and T-SQL code